Github73840134/DeskScout/README.md

 - Nightscout Settings
 - Glucose graph

-# Whats new as of 10/26/2025 (Build: 18)
+# Whats new
+## Build 20
+- Beta Version Released
+- Minor UI changes
+## Build 19
-- Bug fixes and changes to the update process
+- Minor UI changes
 # Running the app
 Run DeskScout.pyw to automatically start the server and open the app if the server is not running